 It is difficult to feed yourself, clothe yourself, stay in contact with your friends and family, and socialise on less than £6 per day Section 95 NASS.

-Beneath are ideas on how you can try and make the Section 95 NASS allowance last the week?
+Below are ideas on how you can try and make the Section 95 NASS allowance last the week?

 Buying food cheaply.